Mrithula07/Mrithula07/README.md

 # 👋 Hi, I'm Mrithulasree Nainar

-🎓 Final-year B.Tech Electronics and Computer Engineering student | 💻 Aspiring Software Engineer | 🚀 AI & Blockchain Enthusiast
+🎓 Final-year B.Tech Electronics and Computer Engineering student
+💻 Aspiring Software Engineer | 🚀 AI & Blockchain Enthusiast

-Welcome to my GitHub profile!
+Welcome to my GitHub!
-I love building scalable applications, exploring cutting-edge tech, and solving real-world problems with code.
+I love building things that make life easier — whether it’s a finance tracker, an AI tool, or a blockchain project.
+Most days, you’ll find me coding with a cup of hot chocolate by my side, exploring new ideas and turning them into real projects.

 ---